Guide to UK Degree Apprenticeships

 What are Degree Level Apprenticeships?

-A Degree Apprenticeship is like a sponsored degree.
+Degree Apprenticeships are like being sponsored through your degree.
 It is a way to earn a degree while working and your employer covers the costs of your degree.
 As a Degree Level Apprentice, you will be earning money while you learn and have no student debt hanging over you when you graduate.

 What could I learn?

 Degree Apprenticeships are being created in many different industries and to cover a wide range of roles.
+To find out more about the area you are interested, explore the list down the right hand side of this page.
 As the Degree Apprenticeships have been designed by companies, in conjunction with partner universities, this ensures that apprentices will acquire the skills and knowledge required for their industry.